sankaire/sankaire/README.md

 # Hi there, I'm Peter Tepela 👋

-🌱 I’m currently learning React and student at Zetech University
+🌱 I’m currently learning To building REST APIs
 👯 I’m looking foward to collaborate and contribute on open source projects

 🥅 2021 Goals : Be proficient in React